top of page

 Congratulations on your purchase of a beautiful fresh bunch of herbs to make iced tea!
 It's a refreshing addition to any day, and a great way to get your extra minerals.
 Our retail bunches are large, so you can choose to make one big batch or a concentrate to freeze or keep in the fridge and dilute over the next several days.
 If you like it sweet, you can make a syrup that will keep in the fridge long term.

 For one large batch, bring about half a gallon of water to a boil.
 Rinse your herbs (just in case), turn off the water as soon as it boils and add the whole bunch.
-Let it all steep for about 5 minutes (up to 10 is fine).
-Strain into a large container, sweeten to taste, and add up to another equal part of water and ice to dilute (less if you like it stronger).
+Let it all steep for at least 5 minutes (longer is fine).
+Strain into a large container, sweeten to taste, and add up to another equal part of water + ice to dilute (less if you like it stronger).
 For the concentrate, just do the first part of the recipe, strain and let cool before putting in the fridge or freezer.
 For syrup, add up to two cups of sugar or honey when you add the herbs to the hot water.
-Let cool and refrigerate.
+Let cool, strain and refrigerate.
 Add it to cold water whenever you'd like a glass.
-It also makes a delicious lemon or lime-aide, if you add the citrus juice and dilute it to taste.
+It also makes a delicious lemon or lime-aide, if you add citrus juice and dilute it to taste.
 Enjoy!

 Maypops - What are they?